-(Re) Presenting Personal Archives – Remembering memories of our LGBTIQ+ shared histories by curator and photographer Angela Bailey
+(Re) Presenting Personal Archives – Remembering memories of our LGBTQI+ shared histories by curator and photographer Angela Bailey

 The tumultuous time of being young, coming out and being about in Brisbane in the late 1980s into the 1990s presents a personal array of re-rememberings – a mix of flashbulb visual memories and more vague mind meanderings that sometimes need collective input and reimagining.
 As a photographer, I have the visual validations the image captures of LGBTIQ+ community events during these times: protests; festivals; parties; exhibitions and gatherings – the memories they ignite revisited with ongoing interpretation.